phpdevcommunity/essential-framework/framework-doc/commands.md

 ## Default Commands

-The Essential Framework includes several default commands in its core for common tasks.
+The Michel Framework includes several default commands in its core for common tasks.
 These commands are available out of the box and can be executed using the Symfony Console.
 Some of the default commands are:

 - `cache:clear`: Clears the application cache.
 - `make:controller`: Generates a new controller.